lino-framework/welfare/docs/ref/isip.rst

   .. attribute:: applies_until
   .. attribute:: date_issued

+  .. attribute:: user

+  The responsible integration agent.

+  .. attribute:: user_asd

+  The responsible general social agent (if there is any).

   .. method:: get_aid_type

   Return the *integration aid type* for which there is one and only